tobi1kenobiii/381assignment0/README.md

 1) you have a minimal installation of R, Rstudio, and the tidyverse, as described here: https://github.com/rpmartin/Rinstall

-2) I have uploaded the data and the .R and .Rmd files (you should see them listed above)
+2) I have uploaded the data and the .R and .docx files (you should see them listed above)

 Steps: